Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lernergebnis:

-Alumni will be able to compare, select, utilize, adapt and implement advanced interac-tion technologies according to an application area.
+Students will be able to compare, select, utilize, adapt and implement different interaction technologies according to an application area.
+Students will be able to conceptualize and implement a prototype combining multiple interaction modalities and fundamental building blocks of different interactions.

 Übergeordnetes Modul: